 Canada currently does not have a federal securities regulator, as other major capital markets do.
 Rather, each province and territory has its own securities regulatory authority and its own set of laws, regulations, rules and policies.
 The 13 provincial and territorial securities regulators work together to harmonize regulation across the country through rules known as "national instruments".
 As well, issuers can often rely on a "passport" system that allows them to deal directly with only one or two regulators.

 Efforts by the federal government to establish a national securities regulatory system were complicated and delayed by a Supreme Court of Canada decision in late 2011, which determined that a then-proposed federal statute governing securities was unconstitutional.
-Together with the federal government, British Columbia, Ontario, Nova Scotia, New Brunswick, Saskatchewan, Prince Edward Island and the Yukon continue to pursue a co-operative capital markets regulatory system, and have published draft legislation and regulations in this regard.
+The governments of British Columbia, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Saskatchewan, Yukon and Canada continue to pursue a co-operative capital markets regulatory system, and have published draft legislation and regulations in this regard.
 To date, an anticipated launch date has not been confirmed.

 1. Distribution of securities